GallagherSecurity/cc-rest-docs/training/README.md

 a PFX – if that option is enabled – might be more widely accepted on non-Windows systems.
 If you are ever asked if you want to export the private key, _just say “no”_.

 Once you have your certificate file on disk, copy it to the client machine.
-Provided you didn’t let a private key get in there, it is not a secret.
+Provided you didn't let a private key get in there, it is not a secret.

 How you install it on the client depends on the client.
 On a Windows box, it may be as simple as